SteelCompendium/data-md-dse/Bestiary/Chapters/Monsters.md

 > ⭐️ **Inertial Shield**
 >
-> The first time each round that the null is targeted by a da- age-dealing strike, they halve the damage.
+> The first time each round that the null is targeted by a damage-dealing strike, they halve the damage.

 > ⭐️ **Rivalry**
 >